harness/developer-hub/kb/platform/harness-platform-faqs.md

 No!
 AIDA does not offer Rest APIs to be used by Harness Users.

-### How to Extend the Timeout Duration for a Custom Secret Manager?
+### How do I extend the timeout duration for a custom secret manager?

 To increase the timeout duration in a custom secret manager, adjust the settings in the connector's details step.
 This timeout setting, measured in seconds, determines how long the system will wait to fetch secrets from the custom provider.
 If fetching the secret exceeds this duration, the process is interrupted and results in failure.
 The default timeout value is set to 20 seconds.
 To avoid such interruptions, you can modify this value to a higher number as per your requirements.